clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 #############################

-This tutorial describes how to install, configure, and run the `Kubernetes container orchestration system`_ on |CL-ATTR| using different container engines and runtimes.
+This tutorial describes how to install, configure, and run the `Kubernetes container orchestration system`_ on |CL-ATTR| using CRI+O and kata-runtime.

 Kubernetes\* is an open source system for automating deployment, scaling, and management of containerized applications.
 It groups containers that make up an application into logical units for easy management and discovery.

-Runc and Kata Containers\* kata-runtime adhere to :abbr:`OCI (Open Container Initiative*)` guidelines and work seamlessly with Kubernetes. `Kata Containers`_ provide strong isolation for untrusted workloads or  multi-tenant scenarios.
-Runc and Kata Containers can be allocated on a  per-pod basis so you can mix and match both on the same host to suit your needs.
+Kata Containers\* kata-runtime adheres to
+:abbr:`OCI (Open Container Initiative*)` guidelines and work seamlessly with Kubernetes. `Kata Containers`_ provide strong isolation for untrusted workloads or  multi-tenant scenarios.
+Kata Containers can be allocated on a per-pod basis so you can mix and match both on the same host to suit your needs.

-This tutorial describes the following combinations:

-* Kubernetes with Docker and runc
-* Kubernetes with CRI-O and kata-runtime

 Prerequisites
 *************